Quantitative Understanding of VAE as a Non-linearly Scaled Isometric Embedding: Understanding of VAE as a scaled isometric embedding

-This section shows the quantitative understanding of VAE.
-First, we present the hypothesis of mapping VAE to an implicit orthonormal transform.
-Second, we interpret ELBO as an RDO cost of transform coding.
-Third, we prove the hypothesis from the minimum condition of RDO cost. \mblu Lastly, \mblk we explain the quantitative properties of VAE to validate the theory \mblu and \mblk provide a practical data analysis.
+This section shows the quantitative property of VAE by introducing an implicit isometric embedding.
+First, we present the hypothesis of mapping VAE to an implicit isometric embedding.
+Second, we theoretically formulate the derivation of implicit isometric embedding as the minimum condition of the VAE objective.
+Lastly, we explain the quantitative properties of VAE to provide a practical data analysis.